 We offering regular Virtual Open Days and taster workshops throughout the year with a break during the summer.

 Catalyst were fully open from September 2020 to January 2021 with a distancing and hygiene protocol in place to keep students safe.
 In January 2021 a lockdown was imposed and we switched to a more nuanced situation.
 Some classes continued to be delivered onsite with others being delivered online.
 All facilities remained fully open to students with an extra 50% booking time available for studios and equipment.
 In April 2021 new lockdown measures were introduced.
 All facilities remain fully open but we have reduced the size of our team working onsite to those considered essential for managing the facility and keeping it open for students use.
+We ran the 2021 short courses in the summer period on-campus and in-person with a strict hygiene policy in effect.

 We currently expect our summer courses to be running normally with a distancing and hygiene protocol in place to keep students safe.
 We benefit from small class sizes and a large facility which makes it relatively easy to set this up.